-28. Project: Training Materials for New Faculty and Staff - Work with the District and LPC to develop shared training materials for new faculty and staff such as online videos.
+Project: Training Materials for New Faculty and Staff - Work with Chabot and LPC to develop shared training materials for new faculty and staff such as online videos.

-Chabot Role:Establish a team to work jointly with District and LPC to develop shared technology training materials for new faculty and staff, supplement shared training materials with Chabot-specific training materials, and incorporate training requirements into the onboarding process for new faculty and staff.
-Primary Responsibility: Chabot College Leadership.

-District Role: Establish a team to work jointly with Chabot and LPC to develop shared technology training materials for new faculty and staff, supplement shared training materials with District-specific training materials, and incorporate training requirements into the onboarding process for new staff.

-Primary Responsibility: District IT.

-Impact: Technology training for new faculty and staff will facilitate their access and use of campus technology and reduce the number of requests for one-on-one assistance.
+- College Role: Establish a team to work jointly with District to develop shared technology training materials for new faculty and staff, supplement shared training materials with college-specific training materials, and incorporate training requirements into the onboarding process for new faculty and staff.
+Primary Responsibility: Chabot College Leadership and LPC College Leadership. - District Role:Establish a team to work jointly with Chabot and LPC to develop shared technology training materials for new faculty and staff, supplement shared training materials with District-specific training materials, and incorporate training requirements into the onboarding process for new staff.
+Primary Responsibility: District ITS. - Impact: Technology training for new faculty and staff will facilitate their access and use of campus technology and reduce the number of requests for one-on-one assistance.

-29. Project: Zonemail Storage Requirements - Implement the new Google limitation on the amount of free storage (15GB) that can be used by an account including Google Photos and Google Drive.
+Project: Zonemail Storage Requirements - Implement the new Google limitation on the amount of free storage (15GB) that can be used by an account including Google Photos and Google Drive.

-District Role: Implement the new free storage limitation on student Google-based Zonemail accounts.
-Primary Responsibility: District IT.

-Impact: Brings the District into compliance with Google's data storage limit of
+- District Role: Implement the new free storage limitation on student Google-based Zonemail accounts.
+Primary Responsibility: District ITS. - Impact: Brings the District into compliance with Google's free data storage limit of 15GB.